Solidity vs FunC

 - Boolean

 - Addresses, typically around 20 bytes, are used to store Ethereum wallet or smart contract addresses.
-If the address type contains the suffix keyword
+If the type is

 - Enums